dapr/community/running-dapr/presentations/dapr-slide-deck.md

 ### How to request updates this file:
 Create an issue and submit a PR in https://github.com/dapr/community with details on what you’d like to add/update

-### Contribute your presentation to the community
-The Dapr community is always interested in how others are using Dapr.
-Contribute your presentation back to the community by doing your presentation for the Dapr community on one the bi-weekly [Community Calls](https://github.com/dapr/community).